pellcorp/creality-wiki/docs/klicky.md

 ### Verify USB Key

-!!! tip

-    You should verify your USB thumb drive (aka USB key) often just to make sure you have something if you need to unbrick your printer, simply type `CHECK_USB_KEY` or hit the button in Fluidd / Mainsail

 It is important to make sure you have a way to [emergency factory reset](misc.md#emergency-factory-reset) the printer, if the worst happens.
 There is a macro in Simple AF called `CHECK_USB_KEY` that will wait for you to plug a USB thumb drive (aka USB key) in and tell you if it was able to be successfully mounted.

 ![image](assets/images/check_usb_key.png)

 - If you get the message: `INFO - USB Key was recognised and mounted correctly (/tmp/udisk/sda1)`, your USB thumb drive (aka USB key) is perfect to use for a factory reset.
 - If you get no message at all before the script ends (after 60 seconds), your USB thumb drive (aka USB key) is defective.
 You can check the `messages` file in the logs section of your UI to get more details about why the usb key could not be mounted!

+!!! tip

+    You should verify your USB thumb drive (aka USB key) often just to make sure you have something if you need to unbrick your printer, simply type `CHECK_USB_KEY` or hit the button in Fluidd / Mainsail
+    The USB key should be FAT32 formatted and be no larger than 32GB!

 ### Docking